Nuclear War Prep: CDC Organizes Public Health Briefing On Nuclear Attacks After Threats

 The CDC public health briefing notice appeared during the ramp-up to another volley of verbal threats between North Korea and American president Donald Trump.

-North Korea’s leader, Kim Jong Un, declared in his annual New Year’s address that: “The entire mainland of the US is within the range of our nuclear weapons and the nuclear button is always on the desk of my office.
+North Korea’s leader, Kim Jong Un, declared in his annual New Year’s address that, “The entire mainland of the U.S. is within the range of our nuclear weapons and the nuclear button is always on the desk of my office.
 They should accurately be aware that this is not a threat but a reality.”

 Trump wasted little time replying via his favorite platform, Twitter.